benkaan001/lets-blog-that/README.md

   ## Description

-  The purpose of this project is to build the fundemental back end architecture of an e-commmerce application.
-Sequelize has been utilized to build the necessary server configuration to interact with a MySQL database.
+  The purpose of this project is to build a full stack blogging application following the Model-View-Controller architecture.